malvent/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 * 3-puts.c		(function that prints a string, followed by a new line, to stdout)
 * 4-print_rev		(function that prints a string, in reverse, followed by a new line)
 * 5-rev_string.c	(function that reverses a string)
+* 6-puts2.c		(function that prints every other character of a string, starting with the first character, followed by a new line)
+* 7-puts_half.c		(function that prints half of a string)